ioannis1/pg_config/README.md

 role supports; if yours is not supported, you will need to install psycopg2 yourself before using this role.

  Assumptions:
-    - postmaster is already running; otherwise, an attempt will be  made to start it.
+    - postmaster is currently running; otherwise, an attempt will be  made to start it.
     - Ansible executes as unix user 'postgres'
     - cluster has been initialized and pg_hda.conf permits role 'postgres' to connect

  Post conditions:
-   - postmaster might be left running, depending on variable  "run_cluser" in ../default/meta.yml
+   - pg_hba.conf is created or is left untouched, depending on option 'pg_hba'.
-   - pg_hba.conf is updated
    - created postgres roles with passwords
    - created 'replication' role with password
    - added plpgsql to template1
    - created  databases, extensions, languages, and set privs
    - enabled replication for roles 'postgres' and 'replication' (see pg_hba.conf)
+   - pg_reload() the cluster after changes
+   - postmaster might be left running, depending on option  'keep_running' in ../default/meta.yml

 Role Variables